unionai/unionai-docs/source/first-project/running-the-workflow.md

 At this point, you can run the workflow from the Union interface.

+### Run the workflow from the Union interface

-TODO: Explain how to run the workflow from the Union interface
+To run the workflow from the Union interface:

+1. Navigate to the Union dashboard.
+2. In the left sidebar, click **Workflows**.
+3. Search for your workflow, then select the workflow from the search results.
+4. On the workflow page, click **Launch Workflow**.
+5. In the "Create New Execution" dialog, you can change the workflow version, Launch Plan, and inputs (if present).
+Click "Advanced options" to change the security context, labels, annotations, max parallelism, override the interruptible flag, and overwrite cached inputs.
+6. To execute the workflow, click **Launch**.
+You should see the workflow status change to "Running", then "Succeeded" as the execution progresses.

+To view the workflow execution graph, click the **Graph** tab above the running workflow.

 {@@ endif @@}

-Open the link to view the execution in Union's user interface and click on the **Graph** tab to see a visualization of the workflow:
+## View the workflow execution on Union

+When you view the workflow execution graph, you will see the following:

 ![Graph](/_static/images/getting-started-graph.jpg)